Mayah-Design/Tech-Assessment/README.md

 ## Submission

-When you're finished, please submit a pull request to this repository with your name in the comment.
+When you're finished, please submit a pull request to this repository.
+Include your name, the UX screenshot, and any additional comments we should know.
 Thank you, and good luck!